 - Turn on the engine and idle on high (1200 RPMs or more) until you hear the air dryer purge out the back of the RV.

 - Turn the key until the electrical is on but do not start the engine.

-- Depending on the model of RV you have the lanyards will be located in different places but they will always be towards the front and on the driver side, passenger side or both.
+- Depending on the model of RV you have the lanyards will be located in different places but they will usually be towards the front and on the driver side, passenger side, or both.
 You need to know which lanyard goes to what tank before starting the procedure.

 - Open the supply or “wet” tank first.
 Let the air empty out of it completely.
 There should be little to no moisture coming out of the tank.
 (Of all the air tanks the “wet” tank should have the most moisture inside if any.)